-Structure Composition Roles and Responsibilities Council Members of Council (Chair: Speaker) Adopt the IDP Framework and Process plan.
-Executive Committee Mayor, Portfolio Heads, Municipal Manager, Directors, and IDP Manager (Chair: The Mayor) Provide political oversight in the development of the IDP Assign responsibilities to Municipal Manager.
+Composition Roles and Responsibilities Members of Council Adopt the IDP Framework and Process plan.
+(Chair: Speaker) Mayor, Portfolio Heads, Municipal Manager, Directors, and IDP Manager (Chair: The Mayor) Provide political oversight in the development of the IDP Assign responsibilities to Municipal Manager.
 Deliberate and adopt IDP Framework and Process Plan.
 Responsible for the overall management, coordination and monitoring of the planning process and drafting process, as delegated to the Municipal Manager and the IDP Technical Team.
+Members of Council (Chair: Speaker) Mayor, Portfolio Heads, Municipal Manager, Directors, and IDP Manager

 Submit draft IDP to Council.
 Portfolio Committee Chairperson and members of Portfolio Committee (Chair: Head of Portfolio Committee) Manage the drafting of the IDP on behalf of the Executive Committee Provide political oversight.
 Ward Committees Ward councillors; Ward committee members; Local Area Planning Facilitators (LAPs); and Community Development Workers (CDWs).
 Chair: Ward Councillor) Collect, discuss and prioritise ward needs.
 Submit ward needs to IDP Unit Link the planning process to their respective constituencies, wards and Ward Committees.
 Responsible for organizing public consultation and participation.
 Ensure the annual business plans and municipal budget are linked to and based on the IDP.
 Ensure the IDP is aligned with provincial and national departments' budgets.
 IDP Steering Committee Mayor, EXCO, Municipal Manager, All Sec 56 Managers, IDP Manager, PMS Manager & Budget Manager.
 (Chair: Mayor) Provide political oversight in the development of the IDP/Budget.
 Supervises the implementation of IDP/Budget planning process.
 IDP/Budget consultation with various sectors.
+Oversee that amendments made to the draft IDP/Budget are to the satisfaction of the Municipal Council.
+Be responsible for the submission of the IDP/Budget to EXCO (for recommendation to Council) and MEC for CoGHSTA (for alignment).